 SharePoint and OneDrive have been used alternatively for basic data management that is both individual and business-related.

 However, these two software are not the same fundamentally and differ in their intent of usage.
-There are a lot of features you can look forward to in each one of them separately depending upon your collaboration needs which may be pertaining to a team use of individual users.
+There are a lot of features you can look forward to in each one of them separately depending upon your collaboration needs which may be about a team's use of individual users.

-Well, In this article we will discuss what is the major difference between SharePoint and OneDrive?
+Well, In this article we will discuss SharePoint Vs OneDrive.

 OneDrive, on the other hand, is online document management or file management system that primarily accounts for storage of them. it serves as a central repository of data in the form of files, documents, images, etc, and is predominantly used by teams who work in collaboration on shared data.
 Individuals also use OneDrive for storage purposes.